-Figure 4.
-Monthly streamflow at Morambro Creek (A2390531) Morambro Creek at Bordertown-Naracoorte Road Bridge gauging station (A2390531) experienced an above average annual streamflow of 4550 megalitres (ML) for 2011-12 (32% higher than the 3459 ML long-term average).
-The monthly breakdown of streamflow for 2011-12 (Figure 4) highlights that August was the only month to receive well above average streamflow.
-August alone received 84% of the annual total with all other months receiving below average streamflow.
-No streamflow was recorded from November to June.
+Figure 6.
+Monthly streamflow at Jip Jip Weir (A2391023)

+Morambro Creek at Bordertown-Naracoorte Road Bridge gauging station (A2390531) experienced a below average annual streamflow of 86 megalitres (ML) for 2012-13 (98% lower than the 3492 ML long-term average).
+The monthly breakdown of streamflow for 2012-13 (Figure 4) highlights that all months received well below average streamflow with no streamflow recorded in July and from October to June.

-Figure 5.
-Water level at Cockatoo Lake (A2391074) The Cockatoo Lake monitoring station (A2391074) is approximately 15 km downstream of the Morambro Creek gauging station and monitors water level only.
+The Cockatoo Lake monitoring station (A2391074) is approximately 15 km downstream of the Morambro Creek gauging station and monitors water level only.
 The estimated base level of the lake is 36.16 m AHD with a spill level of 39.15 m AHD.
 Spill from Cockatoo Lake flows along Nyroca Channel for approximately 30 km and ultimately discharges into the Marcollat Watercourse.
-Cockatoo Lake exceeded capacity for 140 days (38% of total days) during 2011-12 (Figure 5) but failed to exceed capacity in the second half of the year due to reduced streamflow in Morambro Creek.
+Water level information was only available for the first 2 months of the year and in that time, water level was approximately 70 cm below capacity.

-Figure 6.
-Monthly streamflow at Jip Jip Weir (A2391074) Jip Jip Weir (A2391023) is located at the downstream end of the Marcollat Watercourse, downstream of a regulator for the Marcollat system.
+Jip Jip Weir (A2391023) is located at the downstream end of the Marcollat Watercourse, downstream of a regulator for the Marcollat system.
 This surface water monitoring site is located outside of the PA and is not used to determine the surface water status, however, flows recorded at Jip Jip Weir affect the taking of water from the PA.
+Jip Jip Weir received no streamflow in 2012-13 (Figure 6) after receiving 4378 ML the previous year.

+Salinity

-Jip Jip Weir received 4378 ML of streamflow in 2011-12 (Figure 6), the first year of recorded streamflow since its 24 ML in 2003-04.
-The last significant streamflow recorded at Jip Jip was 16 526 ML in 1996-07.
-Salinity Status Degree of confidence Comments on recent historical context Freshening Fair - Low: only one primary monitoring site representing Morambro Creek Salinity trends show the high range of salinity in 2011-12 being less than 2010-11
+Status Degree of confidence Comments on recent historical context Freshening Fair - Low: only one primary monitoring site representing Morambro Creek Salinity trends show the high range of salinity in 2012-13 being slightly less than 2011-12